 Many hostels offer work and transport, which means that you can enjoy your time in Mildura while earning extra dollars.
 When the working day is finished you can relax at the numerous entertainment venues such as pubs and nightclubs.
 There are a number of restaurants that cater for the backpacker at reasonable prices.

-Australia boasts a wealth of opportunities to earn cash and experience the country as you enjoy your travel adventure.
+Mildura boasts a wealth of opportunities to earn cash and experience the country lifestyle as you enjoy your travel adventure.
 As is the case wherever you travel you need to look out for your own personal safety and security.
 This also applies when accepting work and entering accommodation arrangements.

 To safeguard yourself some good habits to get into are: